yankeewnobrim-4/crostini-macos-qemu/README.md

 # 🍏 macOS on Chromebook via Crostini + QEMU

-Emulate Mac OS X or macOS inside the Linux container (Crostini) on a Chromebook using ⚠️ This is for educational purposes only.
+Emulate Mac OS X or macOS inside the Linux container (Crostini) on a Chromebook. ⚠️ This is for educational purposes only.
 Performance will be slow (Crostini does **not** support KVM acceleration), but older versions of OS X are usable.

 ---